input-output-hk/catalyst-forge/foundry/test/README.md

 ```

 Which will skip deploying the operator.
-After the cluster is up, you'll need to run the operator from its local directory:
+After the cluster is up, you can run a local version of the operator by running:

 ```
-go run cmd/main.go --config ./config/samples/config.json
+just operator-local
 ```

 Then you can create a test deployment with: